 Exploring the Shipwrecks of Kootenay Lake

-Paddling the surface of Kootenay Lake from near Argenta to Nelson a few weeks ago gave all of us who took part a renewed sense of love and respect for this lake that all our communities are centred around.
-Paddling around 15 kilometres each day reminded us of times gone by, when Nelson and the Kootenay Lake area was at the height of the mining boom times, when stern wheelers ruled the lake.
+Paddling the surface of Kootenay Lake can often give a renewed sense of love and respect for this lake that all our communities are centred around.
+Spending time of the water reminds us of times gone by, when Nelson and the Kootenay Lake area was at the height of the mining boom times, when stern wheelers ruled the lake.

 Kootenay Lake: One of the Deepest in British Columbia

 Kootenay Lake is one of the largest lakes in British Columbia.
 She's also one of the deepest.
 With depths that vary from so shallow that occasionally sand bars rise along the centre of the lake to 150 metres down, Kootenay Lake holds mysteries beneath her surface.
-As you paddle along on the surface, occasionally a bit of history peeks through the surface, or is just visible as you peer below.
-And in other parts, especially when Captain Steve (who accompanied our Paddle Kootenay Lake trip in the Candide) tells stories of the lake, accompanied by the topographical map he used to steer us along the lake, you got a clear sense of the history far beneath the surface of the lake, hidden deep among the caverns and valleys on the bottom of Kootenay Lake.
+As you paddle along, occasionally a bit of history peeks through the surface, or is just visible as you peer below.
+In other parts, the topographical map one uses to navigate along the lake, provides a clear sense of the history far beneath the surface of the lake, hidden deep among the caverns and valleys on the bottom of Kootenay Lake.

 For freshwater scuba divers, there is lots to explore in Kootenay Lake.